Undergraduate minors online

-Before enrolling in course work for your minor, be sure to talk to your adviser about the "no double-dipping rule" — which states that credits for your minor cannot also be applied toward your major requirements.
+Before enrolling in course work for your minor, be sure to talk to your advisor about the "no double-dipping rule" — which states that credits for your minor cannot also be applied toward your major requirements.

 Why a minor?

 Adding a minor to your undergraduate degree program is a great way to enhance your studies and gain a competitive advantage in the job market.
 For example, combine the B.S. in Fisheries and Wildlife Sciences with a minor in Economics to take on a career in wildlife management.
-Talk to your academic adviser about the benefits of a minor and which minor best fits your career goals.
+Talk to your academic advisor about the benefits of a minor and which minor best fits your career goals.